open-ephys/onix-docs/source/Hardware Guide/Headstages/tether-voltage.rst

 components could be damaged.
 Many issues with the system can be traced back to inadequate headstage voltage supply.

+.. attention:: The `OpenEphys.Onix1 Bonsai library <https://open-ephys.github.io/onix1-bonsai-docs/articles/getting-started/getting_started.html>`__ automatically sets the headstage port voltage unless specified otherwise.
+Please use the updated library rather than the deprecated Bonsai.Onix Bonsai library which does not provide that feature.

 Setting headstage voltage
 --------------------------